 Business Tax Tips

 - Unsure how home office expenses or taxes may affect your bottom line?
 You may want to consider speaking to a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Home office expenses aren’t the only thing you can deduct for your business.
 The Tax Cuts and Jobs Act eliminated certain deductions for business.
 It also introduced some new tax rules you could take advantage of, such as the 20% pass-through deduction.
 If you typically do your own business taxes, consider talking to an accountant or professional tax preparer to look for any missed opportunities to cut your tax bill.